mikesmallhelp/wacat/README.md

  ›       [chromium] › test.spec.ts:29:1 › test an application
 ```

-So wacat detects "Error occurred!" text in one sub page, reports error with "1 failed" text and execution stops.
+So wacat detects "Error occurred!" text in one sub page, reports error with a "1 failed" text and execution stops.

 ### Read input field texts from the file